Tailored untruths: How personalisation challenges LLM safeguards: Related Work

 In conclusion, while recent work has advanced our understanding of LLM-generated disinformation, key gaps remain, namely with respect to large-scale studies of how models adapt disinformation to diverse target audiences, particularly across different countries and languages.
 Our work addresses these by presenting the first large-scale, multilingual analysis of LLM-generated persona-targeted disinformation.
-In particular, we show that even simple prompt-based personalisation not only substantially increases jailbreak rates but also shifts the rhetorical style and elevates the use of persuasion techniques.
-Our core contribution, the AI-TRAITS dataset, comprises outputs from eight state-of-the-art LLMs in four major languages, leveraging $150$ distinct persona profiles and $324$ unique narratives.
+In particular, we show that even simple prompt-based personalisation can not only increase jailbreak rates for most models but it also shifts the rhetorical style and increases the use of persuasion techniques.
+Our new AI-TRAITS dataset comprises outputs from eight LLMs in four major languages, leveraging $150$ distinct persona profiles and $324$ unique narratives.
 This large, comprehensive dataset establishes a novel benchmark for evaluating LLM safety and resilience to adversarial prompting, as well as for training and evaluating detectors of AI-generated disinformation.